Configuring server ports for communications

 Generally, there is no need to change port numbers, but if you need to do so, go to Operations Center Settings > General.

 Here you can manually set the port number.

-When changing the communication port you will need to manually restart the FotoWare server applications that run on the server to get them to run on the new port.
+When changing the communication port you need to manually restart the FotoWare server applications that run on the server to get them to run on the new port.
 You may also need to reconfigure parts of your system:

 Enforcing secure connections

-Learn more about securing the FotoWare installation.
+For more information about securing the FotoWare installation, see Securing the FotoWare installation.